Simon Beauloye, digital business executive and entrepreneur

 $1B+ P&L·25 PEOPLE·4 CONTINENTS

 I joined Google when the company still felt like a startup that happened to be enormous.
 Free food, massage rooms, the works.
-Over ten years I moved from Dublin to Singapore and took on increasingly larger responsibilities, eventually leading a 25-person global team managing a $1B+ advertising operations business across four continents.
+Over ten years I moved from Europe to Asia and took on increasingly larger responsibilities, eventually leading a 25-person global team managing a $1B+ advertising operations business across four continents.

 I also completed an executive MBA through Duke's Fuqua School of Business during this period.
 The programme gave me the strategic frameworks.
 Google gave me the operational muscle.
 The combination of both is what I took into entrepreneurship.